Janinduchamod2001425/Janinduchamod2001425/README.md

 🌟 Passion for Code: Beyond the syntax and algorithms, I have a genuine passion for leveraging technology to make a positive impact.
 Whether it's enhancing user experiences or solving real-world problems, I believe in the transformative power of well-crafted code.

 * 🌍  I'm live in Galle, Sri Lanka
-* ✉️  You can contact me at [janiduchamod25@gmail.com, janiduchamod2001425@gmail.com]
+* ✉️  You can contact me at [janiduchamod25@gmail.com, janiduchamod2001425@gmail.com], Work mail : janinduchamod200125@gmail.com
 * 🧠  I'm learning Mobile Application Development.
 * ⚡  I am Video Game lover and Artisit.